joranquinten/gulp-hugo/README.md

 ### Deploying for production

-Production (command: **gulp prod**) should follow the development process and is used to compile the source ('src' folder) to a production environment.
+Production (command: **gulp prod** or **gulp prod:deploy**) should follow the development process and is used to compile the source ('src' folder) to a production environment.
 The main difference is that all assets will be minified.
+The difference with the ":deploy" suffix is the automated archiving of the output to a \*.zip archive.

 ---